alli-hosseini/sample/README.md

 We had :
   - Three level of tests(unit, integration, e2e)
-  - A bus which decide to pass a command/query to its handler based on config(just like events and queries)
+  - A bus which decide to pass a command/query to its handler based on config(just like events)
   - Each event binds to n listeners
   - Each command binds to a command-handler
   - Each query binds to a query-handler